5jt/dyalog-cookbook/manuscript/14_Services.md

 #### Windows event log

-In the next chapter we will discuss how and why to use the Windows Event Log, in particular when it comes to Services.
+In the next chapter we will discuss why and how to use the Windows Event Log, in particular when it comes to Services.

-## How to implement this
+## How to implement it

 ### Setting the latent expression